foxminchan/LawKnowledge/README.md

 # For the Law Service
 npx nx serve api-law-svc

+# For the Chat Service
+npx nx serve api-chat-svc

 # For the Search Service
 npx nx build api-search-svc

-# For the Chat Service
-npx nx build api-chat-svc
 ```

 To traning the model, you can run the following command: